NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] ChargeDefectRatio is defined as (InstalledCharge - DesignCharge) / DesignCharge; a value of zero means no refrigerant charge defect.
          A non-zero charge defect should typically only be applied for systems that are charged on site, not for systems that have pre-charged line sets.
          See `ANSI/RESNET/ACCA 310-2020 <https://codes.iccsafe.org/content/ICC3102020P1>`_ for more information.
+  .. [#] If CrankcaseHeaterPowerWatts not provided, defaults to 10 W per ton of rated cooling capacity per RESNET MINHERS Addendum 82.

 .. _hvac_cooling_room_ac: